The ULTIMATE resource for being a teenager.

 As a teenager, you are on a 10-year heroic journey – just like in the stories and myths.
 You have to leave the known world of childhood, discover and master the ways of young adulthood, and deal with all the mysteries in-between (“inbetweenity”).
 It’s a rollercoaster and it naturally requires courage, perseverance and resilience – which build on the journey.

 You face three core challenges – forming an identity as a young adult – developing new or more mature relationships with parents, peers and romantic partners – and building a range of young adult competencies.
 In the process, you learn how to become the author of your life.

-This site can help you understand the challenges, know what to expect on your journey and manage your journey.
+This site can help you understand the challenges, know what to expect on your journey and manage your journey with increasing confidence.
 There is no recipe and everyone’s journey is different, but there is a lot of information here to help you find your way.

 The key is to be curious.
 It’s not a book online, so just go wherever your interest leads you.